This doctor is training AI to do her job. And it’s a booming business

 “AI is going to be the new Doctor Google, the new WebMD that people will go to, to seek out medical information.
 I knew that I needed to be a part of that to make sure that the information is accurate, that it’s safe, and that it makes sense to the person using it,” Chiao told CNN.

 AI models are trained on massive amounts of data.
-But that training doesn’t do much good without what’s known as “reinforcement learning,” a process that involves human experts teaching models the differences between good and bad responses.
+But that training doesn’t do much good without that reinforcement learning.
 Companies like OpenAI, Google and Anthropic use what Mercor’s CEO Brendan Foody described as “large armies of people” to do just that.

 Uncertainty over how AI will reshape various industries hit a fever pitch over the last two weeks.
 Software stocks plunged in early February following the release of a new tool from Anthropic that tailors its model for work in specific industries like legal and finance.
 Then, a viral essay from a tech CEO swept the internet with stark declarations about how AI could disrupt jobs.
 And some say Mercor is causing job displacement, replacing stable full-time careers with gig work that will contribute to AI taking human jobs.